 KEi+ PEi = KEf+ PEf

 This law applies only to the extent that the forces are conservative in nature.
-Mechanical energy of the system is defined as the total kinetic energy plus the total potential energy.
-In a system that comprises of only conservative forces, each force is associated with a form of potential energy and the energy only changes between the kinetic energy and different types of potential energy, such that, the total energy remains constant.
+The mechanical energy of the system is defined as the total kinetic energy plus the total potential energy.
+In a system that comprises only conservative forces, each force is associated with a form of potential energy and the energy only changes between the kinetic energy and different types of potential energy, such that the total energy remains constant.

 Let us understand this principle more clearly with the following example.
 Let us say, a ball of mass m is dropped from a cliff of height H, as shown above.